thaunghtike-share/terraform-azure-key-vault/README.md

 ![Kubernetes](https://img.shields.io/badge/kubernetes-%23326ce5.svg?style=for-the-badge&logo=kubernetes&logoColor=white)

 ## 📌 Project Overview
-This repository manages the lifecycle of application environment variables for the **MBR Project** infrastructure.
+This repository manages the lifecycle of application environment variables for **Our Client** infrastructure.
 It automates the synchronization of local `.env` files into **Azure Key Vault** using Terraform and ensures that updates are live-reloaded into **Azure Kubernetes Service (AKS)** pods without manual intervention.

 ## ⚙️ Architecture & Flow